benhoyt/benhoyt.github.com/writings/simple-lists.md

 Note the use of [`net/http/cookiejar`](https://pkg.go.dev/net/http/cookiejar) to ensure we're passing cookies set on previous requests to subsequent requests.
 The CSRF cookie is automatically handled this way.

-The Go tests test most of the basic server-side functionality.
-However, they don't really test the layout and UI, so when making changes I run through a quick manual test locally in the browser as well.
-There are only a few features, so running through them all only takes a few seconds.
+These Go tests test most of the basic server-side functionality.
+However, they don't test the layout and UI, so when making changes I run through a quick manual test locally in the browser as well.
+Simple Lists only has a few features, so running through them all only takes a minute.

 ## Minimal HTML and CSS

 I've used Go's [html/template](https://pkg.go.dev/html/template) package for HTML templating.
 It's a bit quirky (I'd prefer if the expression syntax was a subset of Go expressions, for example), but once you've read the documentation, it's not bad.
 Note that the bulk of the templating documentation is actually in the [text/template](https://pkg.go.dev/text/template) docs.

-The HTML is very simple: there are only two pages, which I've done in two separate templates.
+Our HTML is very simple: there are only two pages (the homepage and the list page).
 The `html/template` package has support for "blocks", which allow template reuse, but it's simpler just to have a bit of repetition between the two templates.

 See the [full template source](https://github.com/benhoyt/simplelists/blob/master/templates.go).
 Note the `meta` viewport tag, which makes the layout work nicely on mobile phones -- Simple Lists is "fully responsive"!